 Keeping your HVAC system running well will require occasional maintenance over time.

-If you have repair estimates that exceed what you expected to spend, you might want to think about investing that money into a replacement, he added.
-A new HVAC system will not only help you utilize your home improvement budget, but it will keep your house comfortable — regardless of what the weather report says.
+If you receive repair estimates that exceed what you hoped to spend, you might want to consider putting that money toward a replacement, he added.
+A new HVAC system will not only help you make the most of your home improvement budget, but it will keep your house comfortable — no matter what the weather report says.

 Exhausted with paying an arm and a leg for HVAC repairs, only to have the system break down again next month?
 Ask Service Experts about the benefits of their exclusive Advantage Program where you can subscribe to home comfort from a new, high-efficiency HVAC system with no down payment, no repair charges ever for labor or parts and no cost annual maintenance.